This DIY was created by eclark53520. I am simply posting this in the DIY section so it is easy to find. Thank you eclark.

 Use 5/8" plug socket, extension, and ratchet to remove the spark plug

-Apply anti-seize to the threads on the new spark plugs to prevent damage to the aluminum heads.
+Apply anti-seize (copper preferred since the plugs get hot) to the threads on the new spark plugs to prevent damage to the aluminum heads.

 Guide the new spark plug into the plug socket.
 Using the extension, lower the new plug into position, being careful not to damage the ceramic insulator.
 Use your hands NOT the ratchet to get the plug started in its threads.
 You do this because you don't want to cross thread it.
 If it doesn't go in relatively easy for the first few turns remove and try again.

-Apply dielectric grease to the plug wires to prevent any possible damage.
+Apply dielectric grease to the inside plug wires (on each end) to prevent any possible damage.

 Replace spark plug boot onto spark plug.
 Make sure it snaps into place and can't fall or pop off.